maelvls/maelvls.github.io/content/2019/go111modules/index.md

 > give you incorrect versions of the dependencies.

 But it's kind of hidden in this issue...
-I guess it is written somewhere in the Go help (btw, what a hiddeous help compared to `git help`) but that kind of caveat should be more visible: maybe print a warning when installing a binary with both `@version` and `-u`?
+I guess it is written somewhere in the Go help (btw, what a hideous help compared to `git help`) but that kind of caveat should be more visible: maybe print a warning when installing a binary with both `@version` and `-u`?